 To complement the Service Replacement Program, TasWater also developed the ‘Save Each Drop’ initiative, which provided customers with water saving household fixtures and rebates on water saving appliances.

 Following overwhelming support for the program, it was successfully completed in August 2017.
-A submission was then made to The Economic Regulator (TER) to remove Pioneer from Serviced Land layer, which was subsequently approved.
+A submission was then made to the Tasmanian Economic Regulator (TER) to remove Pioneer from Serviced Land layer, which was subsequently approved.

 As we roll out our 24glasses program, we encourage you to submit any questions you may have via the comments and questions here.